-Just a year after its launch, Polkadot is now one of the largest cryptocurrencies by market cap.
-As of March 30, 2022, Polkadot, also known by its ticker, DOT, is the eleventh largest cryptocurrency by market capitalization according to CoinMarketCap, with each of the 1.09 billion DOT in circulation worth $22.26.
-That amounts to a market cap of $24.4 billion.
+Within a year after its launch in 2021, Polkadot rose to become one of the largest cryptocurrencies by market cap.
+As of August, 2023, Polkadot, also known by its ticker, DOT, was the twelfth largest cryptocurrency by market capitalization according to CoinMarketCap.

-The Polkadot ecosystem is different than Bitcoin, the original cryptocurrency created in 2008 by the pseudonymous developer (or developers, the identity is still unknown), Satoshi Nakamoto.
-DOT has more in common with Ethereum, a blockchain that allows for smart contracts—self-enforcing bits of computer code that automate transactions when certain conditions are met.
+The Polkadot ecosystem is different than bitcoin.
+DOT has more in common with Ethereum, a blockchain that allows for smart contracts — self-enforcing bits of computer code that automate transactions when certain conditions are met.
 (Want to take out a loan or trade crypto without relying on any intermediaries?
-Smart contracts allow you to do that).Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Smart contracts allow you to do that).Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

-However, Polkadot innovates on Ethereum in a few major ways.
-First, it’s far cheaper and quicker.
-Next, it’s more environmentally friendly (although Ethereum is set to catch up with the Ethereum 2.0 upgrade).
-And finally, it can connect with different blockchains.
+However, Polkadot innovates on Ethereum in a coulpe major ways: it’s far cheaper and quicker, and it can connect with different blockchains.

 No central banks!
 No intermediaries!
 Instead of large institutions calling the shots, a vast network of interconnected computers process transactions according to irrefutable rules coded into the blockchain.
 These transactions are processed in batches (“block…”) and strung together on a public ledger (“…chain”).